Believe in yourself, Learn together, Persevere and Succeed

 Impact

 We use on-going formative processes to assess the children’s progress in this subject.
-There are currently no formal summative assessments however, we use end of unit summative assessments to monitor the pupils progress.
+We use end of unit summative assessments to monitor the pupils progress.
+Older children are encouraged to make judgements about how they can improve their own and each other’s work.
+A brief comment about the children’s learning in French is included in their annual reports to parents.